-Earthquake Shut Off Valves in Los Angeles
+Earthquake Shut-Off Valves in Los Angeles, CA

 In our region of the country, earthquake shut off valves are a necessity to prevent serious damage and potential tragedy caused by broken gas lines in the event of an earthquake.
 Red Lilly Plumbing specializes in earthquake shut off valve installation.
 Our Los Angeles plumbing company offers this service for residential and commercial properties throughout Los Angeles and the San Fernando Valley.

-How Shut Off Valves Work
+How Earthquake Shut-Off Valves Work

 An earthquake shut off valve, also known as a seismic valve, is an automatic safety feature that turns off gas flow to a home or commercial property during an earthquake.
 The valve is installed on the gas meter of your property and turns off the gas when it registers an earthquake above 5.4 to prevent explosions and fires that result from broken gas lines during earthquakes.